Code-Institute-Submissions/mtopircean-project2/README.md

 11. CSS Validation Service: for CSS code evaluation and troubleshooting.
 12. W3C Markup Validation Service: for HTML code evaluation and troubleshooting.
 13. JSHint JavaScript Validator: to verify and improve Java Script code.
-14. ColorSpace: to create palete of colors in README.
+14. Coolors: to create palete of colors in README.
 15. Amiresponsive: to create a snapshot of the page responsiveness on different screen variations

 ## Design